These terms and conditions contain legal obligations. Please read these terms and conditions carefully before purchasing your Tickets online.

 Each of our Dining with Distinction experiences has a set menu as displayed on the website, unfortunately dishes cannot be swapped.
 Menus for vegetarians are available and can be found at www.diningwithdistinction.co.uk or call 0333 320 2831.

 We regret that due to the age and design of our Dining with Distinction carriages, passengers must be able to board the train by foot and make the small walk to their seat.
 We can provide a narrow ramp during boarding and offer priority seating near the door.
 However, we cannot board passengers in a wheelchair, nor can they travel onboard in their wheelchair.
 Assistance dogs can travel under your table, ensuring staff have a hazard free path through the carriage.
 Please let us know if you require any assistance, or if you will be bringing an assistance dog, at the time of booking.
-We can accommodate assistance dogs, but please note they will need to travel under your table to ensure our staff have a path through the carriage.
-Details must be provided at the time of booking.

 Any person who the company has reasonable grounds to believe is intoxicated and/or likely to act in a riotous, disorderly, disruptive, unsafe or offensive manner may be refused access to, and/or may be required to leave, the company’s trains, stations and/or other premises.

 In-date Vouchers can be refunded in full, up to a month after the date of purchase, to the person who made the original booking only.

 - Any bookings cancelled OVER 3 weeks before the date of the booked event – 100% refund (minus original booking fee) to original payment method.

 - Any bookings cancelled between 1 week and 3 weeks before the booked event – 100% refund via gift voucher or 75% refund to original payment method (minus original booking fee).